dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ## 3C.
 Calculate Mexico Water Allocation

-Mexico’s water allocation is its 1.5 maf per year treaty amount minus mandatory conservation volumes specified in Minutes 319 and 323 for declining Lake Mead levels (Table 5)(IBWC, 2021).
+Mexico’s water allocation is its 1.5 maf per year treaty amount, minus mandatory conservation volumes specified in Minutes 319 and 323 for declining Lake Mead levels(Table 5), minus Mexico’s contribution to the Colorado River Delta listed in Minute 323 (IBWC, 2021), minus Mexcio’s portion of the Lake Havasu / Parker evaporation and evapotranspiration.
 The *MandatoryConservation* sheet shows the Mexico and Lower Basin conservation schedules.

 **Table 5.
 Mexico Mandatory Conservation under Minutes 319 and 323**